-As the American colonies erupted in rebellion, even though there was great support for the colonists in Ireland, and especially in Ulster, Irish soldiers were sent, by the Dublin government to fight on England’s side against the Americans.
-This left the Ireland poorly protected so when Britain’s old rivals, France and Spain declared war on England in support of the Americans in 1778-9s old rivals, there was the great fear that Ireland could be invaded by those Catholic countries.
+As the American colonies erupted in rebellion, even though there was a great support for the colonists in Ireland, and especially in Ulster, Irish soldiers were sent, by the Dublin government to fight on England’s side against the Americans.
+This left Ireland poorly protected so when Britain’s old rivals, France and Spain declared war on England in support of the Americans in 1778-9s old rivals, there was the great fear that Ireland could be invaded by those Catholic countries.
 Many Irish Protestants joined the various volunteer corps which were springing up all over the country.

 At the same time, the Irish were raising more and more objections against British interference in trade and governance.
 They specifically spotted the declaratory act of 1720 which gave Britain the right of legislation over Ireland and Poynings Law of 1495 which limited the powers of the Irish Parliament.
 These acts were finally removed by 1783 making Ireland an independent but loyal kingdom.

 In the meantime, as the population expanded, agriculture improved and industry flourished, there was a group of liberals, The Patriot Party, within the government who sought to lift restrictions from their Catholic and Dissenting countrymen.
-This party was supported by the now highly politicised Volunteers Corps.
+This party was supported by the now highly politicized Volunteers Corps.

 The formation of the Belfast Society of United Irishmen

-In 1791 Theobold Wolfe Tone, a Dublin born Protestant barrister, put forward “Argument on behalf of the Catholics of Ireland”.
+In 1791 Theobold Wolfe Tone, a Dublin born Protestant barrister put forward “Argument on behalf of the Catholics of Ireland”.
 This argument interested a group of Belfast Presbyterians who invited Tone and a friend Thomas Russell to Belfast.
 The result of this meeting, on 14 October 1791, was the formation of the Belfast Society of United Irishmen.